tobywilson1/fx-analysis/README.md

 ---

-### 🤔 How to use it?
+### 🤔 Usage

-#### 1. Configure URL of REST API
+#### 1. Update config of REST API and Chart options

-Update the .env file in the root directory.

-#### 2. Define structure of data in db.json file

-This can be used as a test file served by json-server fake API.
+The file src/config.json covers all config.

-#### 3. D3 charts
+#### 2. D3 charts

-D3 charts are saved in the src/charts directory.
+D3 charts are defined as classes and saved in the src/charts directory.